 Heytesbury Primary School has made the achievement of pupils with SEND a whole school priority and is supported with expert advice from our SEND education specialists.
-Heytesbury Primary School also knows that a strong partnership with parents/carers is important, and will continue to work collaboratively to support parents/carers as they seek to provide their children with a stimulating home-learning environment.
+We recognise that a strong partnership with parents/carers is important, and will continue to work collaboratively to support parents/carers as they seek to provide their children with a stimulating home-learning environment.